Very high-energy collective states of partons in fractional quantum Hall liquids: Dynamical response functions

 The spectral function peaks in Fig.~\ref{fig:vmn} are naturally accounted for by considering the parton wave function of Eq.~\eqref{eq: parton_mode} and that of the usual CF exciton.
-At $\nu{=}2/7$, the high energy mode is $\Psi^{\rm Jain}_{2/3}\times \Psi^{\rm CFE}_{1/2}$.
-When two particles approach each other, $\Psi^{\rm Jain}_{2/3}$ vanishes as the first power of their inter-particle spacing $r$ while $\Psi^{\rm CFE}_{1/2}$ does not vanish, so overall the parton mode vanishes as $r$.
-Therefore, the high energy mode is expected to have a peak in the $m{=}1$ spectral function.
-By contrast, the low energy mode is $\Psi^{\rm CFE}_{2/3}\times \Psi^{\rm Laughlin}_{1/2}$.
+At $\nu{=}2/7$, the high-energy mode is $\Psi^{\rm Jain}_{2/3}\times \Psi^{\rm CFE}_{1/2}$.
+When two particles approach each other, $\Psi^{\rm Jain}_{2/3}$ vanishes as the first power of their interparticle spacing $r$ while $\Psi^{\rm CFE}_{1/2}$ does not vanish, so overall the parton mode vanishes as $r$.
+Therefore, the high-energy mode is expected to have a peak in the $m{=}1$ spectral function.
+By contrast, the low-energy mode is $\Psi^{\rm CFE}_{2/3}\times \Psi^{\rm Laughlin}_{1/2}$.
 Now, $\Psi^{\rm CFE}_{2/3}$ vanishes as $r$ while $\Psi^{\rm Laughlin}_{1/2}$ vanishes as $r^{2}$, so overall the wave function vanishes as $r^{3}$ when two particles are brought close to each other.
-Thus, the low energy mode has $m{=}3$.
-In general, at $\nu{=}n/(2pn\pm 1)$ with $n,p{\geq}2$, the high energy mode has $m{=}1+2(p-2)$ ($1$ from the Jain state at $\nu{=}n/(2n\pm 1)$ and $2(p-2)$ from the CFE of the bosonic Laughlin state at $\nu{=}1/[2(p-1)]$) while the low energy mode has $m{=}1+2(p-1)$ ($1$ from the CFE of the Jain state at $\nu{=}n/(2n\pm 1)$ and $2(p-1)$ from the bosonic Laughlin state at $\nu{=}1/[2(p-1)]$).
+Thus, the low-energy mode has $m{=}3$.
+In general, at $\nu{=}n/(2pn\pm 1)$ with $n,p{\geq}2$, the high-energy mode has $m{=}1+2(p-2)$ [$1$ from the Jain state at $\nu{=}n/(2n\pm 1)$ and $2(p-2)$ from the CFE of the bosonic Laughlin state at $\nu{=}1/[2(p-1)]$], while the low-energy mode has $m{=}1+2(p-1)$ [$1$ from the CFE of the Jain state at $\nu{=}n/(2n\pm 1)$ and $2(p-1)$ from the bosonic Laughlin state at $\nu{=}1/[2(p-1)]$].
 The spectral function shown in Fig.~\ref{fig:vmn} is consistent with these clustering properties.
 We note here that these clustering properties hold only approximately for eigenstates of the LLL-projected Coulomb interaction.
 Finally, we observe in Fig.~\ref{fig:vmn} that the energies corresponding to peaks in the spectral functions are in quantitative agreement with the variational estimates of the collective mode energies shown in Fig.~\ref{fig: CFE_parton_modes_2_7}.